Farmers Market Legal Toolkit

 Learn why business structures matter, then explore your market's options and their legal implications.

-Learn how to develop and implement a well-designed SNAP program at the market or vendor level.
+Learn how to develop and implement a well-designed SNAP program at your farmers market.

 This Toolkit includes case studies highlighting real experiences from markets around the country that illustrate specific legal issues covered here.Explore case studies